 How Sachin Tendulkar epitomised simplicity and ubiquity to create a brand out of himself

-He was a rare breed of humility when the complications of the fame and fortune cocktail should lead to a hangover of arrogance and hubris
+He is among a rare breed of humility when the complications of the fame and fortune cocktail lead to a hangover of arrogance and hubris

 Let me first say that this isn’t a hagiography, paean, or that quintessential serenading Sachin article.
 There are enough of those from the finest of cricket connoisseurs, elegant writers, garrulous commentators, able administrators, astute coaches, and doyens of the game, and if that’s not enough, over a billion ululating well-wishers, all of whom have already waxed lyrical on him.
 Why even after a hiatus from the sport, a passerby near the Wankhede stadium in South Mumbai, would swear he heard echoes of a “Sachin, Sachin”, still trapped in those famed stadium walls.
 It’s no wonder even the New York Times, once said Sachin is “the most revered Indian since Mahatma Gandhi”.